wendyverdonk93/docs/content/integrations/payment-components/customizing-payment-components.md

 ---
-title : "Customizing Payment Components"
+title : "Customizing payment components"
-meta_title: "Payment Components - Customizing Payment Components - MultiSafepay Docs"
+meta_title: "Payment components - Customizing payment components - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 layout: 'single'
 read_more: '.'
 weight: 3
 ---

-After integrating the Payment Component, the default user interface (UI) styling is applied.
+After integrating the payment component, the default user interface (UI) styling is applied.

 You can customize the styling to match your brand's visual identity, including fonts, colors, and layout.

 ## Customizing the UI

-To edit the default styling of the Payment Component:
+To edit the default styling of the payment component:

 1. Select each CSS class you want to edit.
 2. Add the relevant [CSS properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference) and set the values.